adxthya/notes/content/en/pages/about.md

 Hi, I am adxthya.
 These are collection of notes on topics that i read and research on.
 Most of the notes will be basically just a summary of the books I read.
 There's no specific subject that I am interested on, so each topic can be entirely different.

 *Current Interest : The human brain*
+*Current Book : The Brain: Story of You*